automationiberia/AAP-Postgres-HA/README.md

 If cloning is not the selected method, the following considerations must be taken:

 * AAP 2.4 requires all the implied nodes to be RHEL 8.5+.
 * The default version for PostgreSQL in RHEL 8 is 10.23, but 12+ is required by AAP.
-The recommendation is to install the same version that is deployed byt the AAP installer, so the following steps must be executed before installing PostgreSQL:
+The recommendation is to install the same version that is deployed by the AAP installer, so the following steps must be executed before installing PostgreSQL:

   ```console
   dnf module switch-to postgresql:13